eric02138/mendel/README.md

 To run this app, you will need to install [Node](https://nodejs.org/en/).

 ###`npm start`
+You may get an SSL error from running an old version of Node.
+You can solve this quickly by setting an environment variable thusly:
+###`export NODE_OPTIONS=--openssl-legacy-provider`
+and then running
+###`npm start`

 Runs the app in the development mode.<br>
 Open [http://localhost:3000](http://localhost:3000) to view it in the browser.